 The U.S. is the world’s largest importer of illegal timber.
 Surprisingly, licensed companies play a major role in the illegal trade – as most illegally sourced timber is traded openly after being laundered into legal supply chains or unidentified as illegal.
 As much as 23% to 30% of hardwood lumber and plywood traded globally could be from illegal logging activities.

 U.S. whistleblower reward laws can be used to bolster enforcement efforts worldwide.
-Crucially, a 2008 amendment to the Lacey Act sought to curb the illegal practice by banning the importation, exportation, purchase, and sale of illegally sourced plants.
-The amendment also requires companies that trade in most wood products to submit formal declarations that state the species and origin of their harvest.
-Cargo that has not been appropriately declared may be seized by government officials, and companies found to have provided false information in their paperwork may be prosecuted and penalized with fines.
+Crucially, a 2008 amendment to the Lacey Act banned the importing, exporting, buying, and selling of illegally sourced plants, and requires companies trading in most wood products to submit formal declarations of the species and origin of harvest.
+Cargo without accurate declaration can be seized, and companies found to have provided false information in their paperwork can be prosecuted and fined.

 Both the Lacey Act and the False Claims Act, as well as other laws such as the Foreign Corrupt Practices Act and the Endangered Species Act, have strong whistleblower protection and reward provisions.
 The Lacey Act and other laws provide rewards for whistleblowers who come forward about illegal logging operations, which threaten the health of forests around the world, are the key in this important fight to protect our habitats.
-In one important case from October 2015, Lumber Liquidators was fined over 13 million dollars in 2015 under the Lacey Act for illegal logging, which has been the largest Lacey Act fine to date.
+In one important case from October 2015, Lumber Liquidators was fined over $13 million under the Lacey Act for illegal logging, the largest Lacey Act fine to date.
 Enforcing regulations and requirements regarding the importation of particular types of wood could have a powerful impact on curbing the illegal timber trade.

 Confidentially Report Illegal Logging